 As integral members of the areas they serve, Bell-Park Group carrier shops are dedicated to using business activities to provide valuable services and support for the residents of these communities.

-Six Bell-Park shops in Aichi prefecture have been registered as locations where children can stop on their way to or from school if they feel they are in danger.
+253 shops operated by Bell-Park have been registered as locations where children can stop on their way to or from school if they feel they are in danger.